-The following sermon was preached by Rosanne Swanson, Director of Field Education; Lecturer, Pastoral Care and Counseling, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, September 17, 2008.
+The following sermon was preached by Rosanne Swanson, Visiting Lecturer of Pastoral Theology, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, September 17, 2008.

 Matthew, Chapter 18